atom-dispencer/atom-dispencer/README.md

 ### 🌱 My Journey

+I started learning aged 9 with the excellent book [Super Scratch Programming Adventure!](https://www.amazon.co.uk/Scratch-Programming-Adventure-Covers-Version/dp/1593274092), then promptly decided to try writing my own operating system in Scratch!
+In retrospect, it was more of a game-framework/aggregator and 10-year-old me thought it was extremely successful, but it (shockingly) never worked...

-I started learning aged 9 with the excellent book [Super Scratch Programming Adventure!](https://www.amazon.co.uk/Scratch-Programming-Adventure-Covers-Version/dp/1593274092), then started on Python a few years later to write a [Text-Based Adventure Game](https://github.com/atom-dispencer/codename_TeaBAG) (or TeaBAG for short!).
+I started on Python a few years later to write a [Text-Based Adventure Game](https://github.com/atom-dispencer/codename_TeaBAG) (or TeaBAG for short!).
   Around 2018 I began to learn Java with the goal of writing the [*greatest magic mod ever known to Minecraft!*](https://github.com/atom-dispencer/MagiksMostEvile).
 Suffice to say, that did not happen, but dealing with 1.7.10-era [Minecraft Forge](https://github.com/minecraftforge) taught me a lot about persistence!